Skip to content

 What is a note?

-A note is a debt instrument where the issuing company agrees to coupon payments, interest, and principal payment at the maturity date in exchange for money from the noteholder.
+A note is a debt instrument where the issuing company agrees to coupon payments, interest and principal payments at the maturity date in exchange for money from the noteholder.

 What is a convertible note?

-A convertible note is a note which converts into a share when a certain event occurs.
+A convertible note is a note that converts into a share when a certain event occurs.

 Register for our free webinars